About the Plasco Conversion System

 Testing emissions continuously using continuous emissions monitoring (CEM) equipment is the safest and most transparent monitoring, and is Plasco’s method of choice.
 However, CEM technology is not commercially available to measure all substances.
 For those substances for which there are no CEM systems, source testing is still required.

-Plasco Energy Group Inc. currently implements the very best continuous emissions monitoring equipment for SOX, NOX, HCl and organic matter.
+Plasco Conversion Technologies Inc. currently implements the very best continuous emissions monitoring equipment for SOX, NOX, HCl and organic matter.
 Our research and development team is constantly researching new methods of monitoring emissions.
 Plasco will be implementing emerging technologies for continuous emissions monitoring of other contaminants such as mercury and dioxins as they become available.
 We will also be testing other systems that can detect minute amounts of other stack-tested criteria on a continuous basis

 Could Plasco dig up existing dumps/landfills and process that garbage?